12 NCERT CBSE Political Science 8 Recent Developments In Indian Politics

 Answer

-The new economic reforms, initiated by Rajiv Gandhi, became very visible in 1991.
+The new economic reforms became very visible in 1991, changing India's economic direction significantly.

 Explanation

-The text mentions: 'Started by Rajiv Gandhi, these changes first became very visible in 1991 and radically changed the direction that the Indian economy had pursued since Independence.'
+The source states, 'Started by Rajiv Gandhi, these changes first became very visible in 1991 and radically changed the direction that the Indian economy had pursued since Independence.'
+This refers to the initiation of the structural adjustment programme or new economic reforms.

 Q6